3mdeb/3mdeb-website/content/_index.md

     - title: "Complete the optional survey"
       content: |
         You can receive an initial, customized survey on e-mail.
-Your answers will help us to prepare a Project Discovery for further cooperation. <br/> [Contact Form](/contact/)
+Your answers will help us to prepare a Project Discovery for further cooperation. <br/> [Contact Us](/contact/)

     - title: "Let’s Meet"
       content: |
-        In the next step, we will arrange a free meeting, during which we will answer your preliminary questions. <br/> [Contact Form](/contact/)
+        In the next step, we will arrange a free meeting, during which we will answer your preliminary questions. <br/> [Contact Us](/contact/)

     - title: "Define the requirements"
       content: |
         When agreed, on the basis of NDA contract, we will prepare a Project Discovery within 5-10 working days.
-Having it all set, we will contact you to discuss an initial plan of cooperation. <br/> [Contact Form](/contact/)
+Having it all set, we will contact you to discuss an initial plan of cooperation. <br/> [Contact Us](/contact/)

     - title: "Discuss the project plan"
       content: |
         In the next step, we will present a full project design, including quote.
-At this stage, we will be able to clarify the list of requirements and prepare the terms of the contract. <br/> [Contact Form](/contact/)
+At this stage, we will be able to clarify the list of requirements and prepare the terms of the contract. <br/> [Contact Us](/contact/)

     - title: "Sign a contract"
       content: |
-        After signing the contract, we will proceed to the implementation of the project, informing you about the progress. <br/> [Contact Form](/contact/)
+        After signing the contract, we will proceed to the implementation of the project, informing you about the progress. <br/> [Contact Us](/contact/)

     - title: "Verify the received product"
       content: |
-        After the product is delivered and tested, our cooperation can proceed to the next project or include additional maintenance. <br/> [Contact Form](/contact/)
+        After the product is delivered and tested, our cooperation can proceed to the next project or include additional maintenance. <br/> [Our Services](/service-catalogues/)

 where_is_3mdeb: